 Each of the policy death benefits left the next generation with 4-times more than what the first had.
 That means if Beau’s son moved this money to a policy he would leave his children around $46.6 million dollars.

-Did I mention this is INCOME TAX FREE?
+Did I mention this is INCOME TAX-FREE?

 MAKE YOUR MONEY WORK AS HARD AS YOU DO

 This article shows how you can build wealth for “pennies” on the dollar.
-The total out-of-pocket premiums over the lifetime of all three of these men was $2,710,000 and the total death benefit payout was $15,059,265.
-That means they paid $0.18 cents for every dollar of death benefit.
+The total out-of-pocket premiums over the lifetime of all three of these men were $2,710,000 and the total death benefit payout was $15,059,265.
+That means they paid $0.18 cents for every dollar of a death benefit.
 (Again we have to use logic, the money that was used to start these policies from death benefit was NOT out-of-pocket for Jason or Beau.
 Anything after year eight was out-of-pocket for them.)
 When you look at what the fourth generation’s “cost” will be it goes down to around $0.15 cents on the dollar.

 The whole time Charlie, Jason, and Beau had access to the cash value to farm and live with.